peterhinch/micropython-async/gps/README.md

  * GPGSV
  * GLGSV

+# 6 Developer notes

+These notes are for those wishing to adapt these drivers.

-# 6. Subclassing
+## 6.1 Subclassing

 If support for further sentence types is required the `AS_GPS` class may be subclassed.
 If a correctly formed sentence with a valid checksum is received, but is not supported, the `parse` method is called.
 By default this is a `lambda` which ignores args and returns `True`.

-An example of this may be found in the `as_rwGPS.py` module.
+An example of overriding this method may be found in the `as_rwGPS.py` module.

 A subclass may redefine this to attempt to parse such sentences.
 The method receives an arg `segs` being a list of strings.
 These are the parts of the